mlhartme/maven-dockerbuild-plugin/README.md

 * Separation: Java developers can concentrate on their Java build - they don't have to care about the best way to build an image for them, they simply reference the latest shared build that fits their framework/setup.
 Otherwise, many developers will probably copy-and-paste a Dockerfile and not keep it up-to-date
 * Operations: it is much easier to keep a small number of different shared builds up and running.
 Otherwise, you'd have to check the particular build of every individual application.

-Rational: shared builds is the reason I wrote this plugin; I didn't find a proper way to do this in other Maven Docker plugins (a common approach to get close to this: provide shared base images and keep the Dockerfile in maven as small as possible).
+Rationale: shared builds is the reason I wrote this plugin; I didn't find a proper way to do this in other Maven Docker plugins (a common approach to get close to this: provide shared base images and keep the Dockerfile in maven as small as possible).
 And I want to encourage Java developers *not* to copy-paste a Docker build into their project.

 ## Configuration